reichley/bluetooth_proximity_mqtt/README.md

 Python code for getting the RSSI value of a Bluetooth device by address.
 Based on the value returned, can determine the proximity of the device.

-This code was adapted from [this Github](https://github.com/dagar/bluetooth-proximity) by Daniel Agar.
+This code was ported to Python 3 based on [this repository](https://github.com/ewenchou/bluetooth-proximity).

 ## Requirements